 Here's How to Compare Prescription Drug Prices Online

 Did you know...?
-Retail prices for the same prescription can vary significantly from one pharmacy to another; there may even be big differences between stores of the same brand.
+Retail prices for the same prescription can vary significantly from one drugstore to another; there may even be big differences between stores of the same brand.
 It can pay big dividends to shop around, but shopping prescription prices is pretty difficult.
 Unless you know a few secrets...
 Read on!

 Finding the Best Prescription Prices